***Last updated April 2026***

 - On Page Optimization: Tweak your content, titles, meta descriptions, and URLs to be clear and relevant.

 - Mobile Friendliness: Make sure your site looks sharp and loads fast on every device.
 Google cares, and your audience does too!
+This can often be achieved fairly easily just by choosing a WordPress theme that is compatible with mobile use.

 - Internal and External Linking: Guide visitors to your best pages and link out to trusted sources for added value.
+This one is huge – it’s really how search engines understand your website, authority, and value, along with who your target audience really is!

 These basics are the heart of any SEO plan.
 They aren’t always flashy, but getting them right gives you real staying power.